-During her three years of study to complete the Diploma in Integrated Myofascial Therapy she wrote clinical papers on the theory of pain and fibromyalgia and this research has formed the basis of her work with people with pain associated with chronic conditions including fibromyalgia and chronic fatigue.
+During my three years of study to complete the Diploma in Integrated Myofascial Therapy I wrote clinical papers on the theory of pain and fibromyalgia and this research has formed the basis of my work with people with pain associated with chronic conditions.
 You can read more about Myofascial Release here.

 Understanding the Nervous System

-Since 2012 Natasha has worked alongside Neuro physiotherapists providing therapy for people with disability and neurological conditions be it congenital or following injury or an illness.
+I have extensive experience working with people living with disability and neurological conditions.
 Examples include Spinal injury, MS, Parkinsons and Cerebral Palsy.
-She also works with people living with the effects of conditions such as fibromyalgia which is a condition characterised by widespread chronic pain which appears to result from processes in the central nervous system.
+I have also work with people living with the effects of chronic conditions such as fibromyalgia, characterised by widespread chronic pain, which appears to result from dysregulation in the central nervous system.
 You can read more about this work here.

-Natasha has developed a comprehensive 3 layer approach to the many different issues she is presented with, using Myofascial Release, Massage, Scar Tissue Therapy, Chronic Pain Coaching and Emotional Processing.
-The recommended approach is tailored to your individual needs.
+I have developed an integrative approach to the many different issues I am presented with, using Myofascial Release, trauma informed bodywork and coaching and Somatic Therapy.
+My approach is tailored to your individual needs.

 When I am not helping my clients, I enjoy spending time outdoors, dog walks, yoga, swimming, and running and being on or in the sea!